msantos/verx/README.md

-(almost) pure Erlang implementation of the libvirtd remote protocol.
+Erlang implementation of the libvirtd remote protocol.

 For an Erlang binding to the C libvirt interface, see: